CadenzaProject/cadenzaproject.github.io/docs/clip2/data/clip2_data.md

 See the [rules](../take_part/rules) for which of these can be used for training, validation and evaluation.

-### Why provide Audio (2)
+### Why provide Audio(2)?

 The scenario we're simulating is someone listening to music, so audio (2) might be the signal fed to a pair of headphones.
 We're interested in diverse hearing and many people with hearing loss don't use hearing aids.
 Therefore in the listening test we added the effects of hearing loss to some of the audio (people doing our listening tests were young and had no hearing loss).
-Consequently, audio (1) is what people heard in the listening tests, but audio (2) is also available in our scenario.
+Consequently, audio(1) is what people heard in the listening tests, but audio(2) is also available in our scenario.

-In our baseline, we use Audio (2) to estimate the vocals without hearing loss simulation using music source separation.
+In our baseline, we use Audio(2) to estimate the vocals without hearing loss simulation using music source separation.
 This is then used as a reference signal for an intelligibility metric.

 ## Data exploration